Expressive Arts Therapy & Creative Facilitation

 julie-6.jpg

-Hello – bio’s are awkward and so here we go… I’m a 3rd generation mixed european white settler.
-I grew up on Treaty 4 territory which includes the traditional territories of nêhiyawak, Anihšināpēk, Dakota, Lakota, and Nakoda, and the homeland of the Métis/Michif Nation.
-I’m now living on the unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Sel̓íl̓witulh (Tsleil-Waututh) Nations, also known as Vancouver, BC.
+Hi, I’m Julie.
+I’m a frontline health care support worker and expressive arts facilitator with a deep belief in the power of creativity to support healing and connection.
+I grew up on Treaty 4 territory, the traditional lands of the nêhiyawak, Anihšināpēk, Dakota, Lakota, and Nakoda, and the homeland of the Métis/Michif Nation.
+I now live on the unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Sel̓íl̓witulh (Tsleil-Waututh) Nations, also known as Vancouver, BC.

 My Approach